 Remove Stubborn Fat Deposits with Belle Medical

-Belle’s team of expert physicians will work with you during a free consultation to determine which areas of your body are best for minimally invasive fat removal.
+Belle’s team of expert Provider/s will work with you during a free consultation to determine which areas of your body are best for minimally invasive fat removal.
 If you’re struggling to achieve your ideal body shape through diet and exercise, schedule a free consultation today and say goodbye to exercise-resistant fat forever.

 McKay has a love and passion for health and physical aesthetics.
 He went to Utah State on a full-ride academic scholarship, majoring in Biomedical Sciences with a minor in Exercise Science and Sports Nutrition.
 McKay is currently the CMO of Belle Medical, a competitive bodybuilder, and a Certified Personal Trainer and Dietitian.
 When he’s not reading up on the latest breakthroughs in health and fitness research, he’s working hard to set trends of his own.
 Most importantly, McKay truly believes that with proper eating habits, training, and the right medical interventions (a la Belle Medical), no physique or personal body goal is out of reach for ANYONE.